"It was a true coming together, and you could feel the electricity. We were stronger because we stood united."

 The statement added, however, that "AIPAC has not represented mainstream American Jewish opinion" and "anyone attempting to mischaracterize [his] words as targeting the wider Jewish community rather than AIPAC's leadership, is being purposely misleading."

 About the only one to rally to Moran's defense has been Tikkun editor Lerner, who termed the reprimand of the congressman "an outrageous attack."
+In an opinion piece submitted to Jewish newspapers, Lerner accused Moran's critics of conducting "a witch hunt" and misrepresenting his views.

 We welcome your feedback.